WASdev/ci.docker/README.md

           - Description: Sets the Infinispan client version.
 Refer to [Infinispan Release Notes](https://infinispan.org/release-notes) for major version and compatibility details.
           - Default: `"15.2.6.Final"`
         * `INFINISPAN_USE_LATEST_PATCH`
-          - Description: When set to "true", `INFINISPAN_CLIENT_VERSION` will resolve to the newest available micro-release within its specified major.
+          - Description: When set to "true", `INFINISPAN_CLIENT_VERSION` will resolve to the latest patch update within its specified major-minor.
           - Default: `"false"`
           - Note: This will resolve the highest version string found in [Maven Central](https://mvnrepository.com/artifact/org.infinispan/infinispan-jcache), which may include non-final releases (e.g., .Dev01, .Beta, or .RC versions) if they are newer than the current .Final release.
-For a strictly stable and immutable build, keep as "false".
         * `INFINISPAN_ENABLE_REACTIVE_STREAMS`
           - Description: Enables the inclusion of Reactive Streams and RxJava transitive dependencies.
           - Default: `"true"`